ImperialCollegeLondon/wsi/docs/installation.md

 conda activate wsimod
 ```

-You can sintall the stable version of WSIMOD from [PyPI.org](https://pypi.org/) with:
+You can install the stable version of WSIMOD from [PyPI.org](https://pypi.org/) with:

 ```bash
 pip install wsimod